 Opening times

-Free admission - Web Selinunte Archaeological Park, Cave di Cusa and Pantelleria.
+For information on opening hours, prices, and reservations for the Cave di Cusa, Castello Grifeo, Satyr Museum, Pantelleria, see the official website. - Web Selinunte Archaeological Park, Cave di Cusa and Pantelleria.
 Archaeological area of Selinunte

 HISTORICAL BACKGROUND